Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 - The local music scene is incredible, so check out smaller venues like White Oak Music Hall and House of Blues for amazing shows that bigger cities would charge double for.

-- Houston’s diversity means you can find authentic food from literally any culture, often for way less money than you’d pay in other major cities.
+- Houston’s diversity means you can find authentic food from literally any culture, often for less money than in other major cities.

 - Embrace the car culture!
 Get a good mechanic, learn the major highways, and always keep jumper cables in your trunk because the Houston heat is harsh on car batteries.